Table of Contents

 My wheat berries are still hard after an hour of boiling.
 What happened?

 The age of the grain can sometimes affect cook time, but more often it’s a matter of "hard" vs "pearled."
-Most wheat berries are sold with the bran intact (the healthiest way!), which takes time to soften.
-If they are still too hard, ensure you have enough water in the pot and keep simmering.
-They will eventually soften!
+Most wheat berries are sold with the bran intact, which takes time to soften.
+Ensure you have enough water and keep simmering.
+If you are at a high altitude, you may need even more time or a pressure cooker.

 Is hard red spring wheat the same as farro?